Davigo-Studio/govigedit-docs/docs/getting-started.md

 ![Finished Scene](_media/gettingstarted/fintutorialplane.png)

-!> The preview image and description is used when uploading your map to the map distribution stuff; not setting it means your map will not have an image or description in the map browser!
+!> The preview image and description is used when uploading your map to the map distribution stuff; not setting it means your map will not have an image or description in the map browser, and as such is unlikely to be approved.

 Once you've done all of that, save your masterpiece and export it via `Govigedit/Export Map` (This can be found in the top bar).